cslant/laravel-like/README.md

 # laravel-like

-User 👍 like and 👎 dislike features for Laravel Application.
+The interaction for User 👍 like, 👎 dislike, and love ❤️ features for Laravel Application.

 <p align="center">
 <a href="#"><img src="https://img.shields.io/github/license/cslant/laravel-like.svg?style=flat-square" alt="License"></a>